-You really need to check each and every instance of mod_cache and reevaluate whether you really have to use a
+You need to check each and every instance of mod_cache and reevaluate whether you’ve to use a

 RewriteRule directive, and if can’t live without it then be absolutely sure it doesn’t modify any of the parameters that make up the cache lookup key.
 This includes every part of the request URL as well as any header and corresponding module listed in the Vary header.

 CacheDetailHeader directive can help you verify and test that your cache is behaving the way you expect it to by including additional details from mod_cache about the request.
 This can be useful when it indicates client-initiated invalidation through control headers.